What Are The Different Shots In Pickleball

 Basically, a stroke is how your body functions to put energy into the pickleball.
 What happens next—what the ball does—is the shot.

 There are three basic pickleball strokes.

 refers to virtually any stroke you make after the ball has bounced once on your side of the court.
 Most paddle swings you make in pickleball will be groundstrokes.

 applies to any action at any height and from anywhere you are positioned as long as the ball has not bounced, however, it is a fault if done so from within the non-volley zone (kitchen).
 Hitting a volley, when possible, is a great way to take time away from your opponents.
 An overhead smash is a great example of a volley.

-is a soft stroke hit up at the kitchen (non-volley zone) that lands in the opponents’ kitchen.
-They can be hit with both offensive and defensive intent based on the depth their hit, the direction, and spin.
-They’re meant to keep you in the point and looking for a pop-up from your opponents you can take advantage of to possibly win the point.
+The dink is a soft stroke hit up at the kitchen (non-volley zone) that lands in the opponent’s kitchen.
+They can be hit with both offensive and defensive intent based on the depth of their hit, the direction, and the spin.
+They’re meant to keep you in the point and to look for a pop-up from your opponents you can take advantage of to possibly win the point.

 THE PICKLEBALL SERVE

 is the beginning shot that opens play for a point.
 There are many stylistic forms of serve.
 Here are the most important rules you need to know to serve correctly in pickleball: